WakiMak/trentent.github.io-forked/_posts/2014-11-17-appv-5-first-launch-application-performance.md

   </tr>
 </table>

-The AppV Debug logs do not give a whole lot of info as to what AppVClient.exe is doing during this time. Â Most of the logs show the application "start" as they setup their components, and when the application has launched. Â Almost all the logs show the first second or two of application launch and the last second or two before the GUI.
+The AppV Debug logs do not give a whole lot of info as to what AppVClient.exe is doing during this time.
+Most of the logs show the application "start" as they setup their components, and when the application has launched.
+Almost all the logs show the first second or two of application launch and the last second or two before the GUI.

 <table style="margin-left: auto; margin-right: auto; text-align: center;" cellspacing="0" cellpadding="0" align="center">
   <tr>